malinacilibia/University-projects/Third Year/First semester/Design and Development of Websites and Web Portals/Laravel project/README.md

 This project represents a complete web application developed in **Laravel** using **PHP**, **MySQL**, and **Blade templates**, designed to support and promote women in the **FinTech industry**.
 The platform provides an administrative interface for managing members, events, and success stories.
 It allows adding, editing, filtering, and deleting records in an intuitive dashboard with a responsive, minimalist design.
-The application was developed as part of the *Design and Development of Websites and Web Portals* course at **Babeș-Bolyai University (FSEGA)**.
+The application was developed as part of the *Design and Development of Websites and Web Portals* course .

 ---